ntnu-tex/beamerthementnu/README.md

 and 16:9 format.
 Starting from the 2017 edition, the theme also includes campus dependent versions of of all the variants.

-If you have technical questions, please contact [Martin Strand](https://www.ntnu.edu/employees/martin.strand).
+If you have technical questions, please contact [Mattia Veroni](https://www.ntnu.edu/employees/mattia.veroni).
 Do not send such questions to the NTNU Communications Division.